 Whether you plan on having children, you don’t or you’re on the fence, this lesbian podcast about non-traditional families is a must.
-So often the experience of having children as a same-sex couple is shrouded in mystery or misconceptions.
+So often the experience of having children as a gay couple is shrouded in mystery or misconceptions.

 But If These Ovaries Could Talk is an exceptional look into the real-life experiences of couples or individuals (mostly LGBTQ+) and how they came to have their families.

 For me, it was super validating and reassuring to hear about the different experiences and options out there.
 There are over 100 episodes, which proves that when the time comes, I know there is no right way to have a family.

 LesTalk is the creation of the two ladies behind UniteUK, a queer-positive Instagram account, and blog.
 In LesTalk, lesbian couple Charl and Ash discuss everything from jealousy and cheating to dating and lesbian stereotypes.